tchlux/quickselect/readme.md

   F-R and FastSelect compete with the speed of `ndarray.partition` from the NumPy module for Python.
-For randomly ordered and fully sorted lists of most sizes (ranging from 100 to 1B elements) the F-R and FastSelect methods are faster than NumPy.
+For randomly ordered and fully sorted lists of most sizes (ranging from 100 to 1B elements) the F-R and FastSelect methods are faster than NumPy (by up to 100%).